Document Teasers based on Includes provide a simple way to setup teasers and the possiblity to define the UI with a paramsSchema

-the possibility to drag and drop Document Cards onto a document to create Teaser Components was introduced.
-You need to configure Teaser Components using an Include Service with a li-document-reference
+To drag and drop Document Cards onto a document to create Teaser Components you need to configure Teaser Components using an Include Service with a li-document-reference param to make it work.

 This guide assumes that you are familiar with the possibilities to register an Include Service and how to use it in a Component.